konantian/NotableNotebooks/notes/Midterm concepts.md

 > Truth-functionaly logic is the logic of truth-functional combinations of simple sentence.
 It investigates the properties that arguments, sentences, and sets of sentences have in virtue of their truth-functional structure.

 ## Truth Value Assignment
-> A truth value assignment is an assignment of the value true or the value false, but not both, to each of the atomic wffs of S.A truth value assignment is a function from the set of atomic wffs into the set {T,F}.
+> A truth value assignment is an assignment of the value true or the value false, but not both, to each of the atomic wffs of S.A truth value assignment is a function from the set of atomic wffs into the set {T,F}

 ## Truth-Functionally True
 > A wff P of S is truth-functionally true iff P is true on every truth value assignment.